kytulendu/rra-krr/rrowl.md

 - Cinder-Tail, biological mother/mother
 - Used to have 14 temporally female mates which result to 40 daughter/sons from telepath breeding program before The Hidden Temple Incident

 **Equipment:**

+    TODO:
+    - clothing style are subject to change in future
+    - change the name and concept of Bloody-Claw's energy source

 - A traditional Rra-krr short sword/dagger (this kind of sword is often use in ceremony, it’s a status of Rra-krr’s adult hood and also function as a weapon).
 - A utility belt with tools, small pouchs, small flasks of Nepeta-Leaves extract (aka.
 Rra-krr's mint tea) attached to the belt.
 - A Rra-krr design plasma pistol.
 - His casual/hunting clothing consist of a black or dark brown pants with two belts made from leather, one is utility belt that worn around his shoulder and another worn around his waist, the waist belt is attached to his sword holder and scabbard at the left, his plasma pistol holsters attracted at the right.
 He was usually with minimal clothing except when it was needed or at special occasion.
 - He have his own space ship and a small crew of his own (although he isn’t the captain), the ship named Bloody-Claw, she was a very old Prowling Hunter class warship (comparable to human’s battle cruiser star ship class, but with a cloaking device), repaired, redecorate interior, retrofitted with many current technology and modified energy source from outdated and inferior fusion reactor to three redundant Zero-Point-Module, commissioned and gifted to him by The Patriarch and Zaar-Skarrowl, tho it still have many outdated but upgraded systems.
 The ship have no heavy weapons system due to their weapon regulation law. (by “heavy weapon system” in Rra-krr term is any single weapon system that powerful enough to destroy a continent on a planet in one shot).
 Due to upgraded and modified systems and the ship equipped with an Advanced Interface Chair (a brain to computer interface device, standard among Rra-krr space craft, usually use by telepath to pilot the ship in hyperspace), The Bloody-Claw can be pilot by 1 pilot by using the chair.
 Although the ship require at lest 3 pilot, with one telepath using the chair to aid the navigation systems when travel in hyperspace for optimal operation.
 He also use the ship as his den.

 **Power/Abilities:**

-Due to him being a Rra-krr telepath, he have the usual powers/abilities of those telepath, like telepathy, limited precognition etc. but after the incident with the remain of oddly looking creature during an archaeological trip in The Hidden Temple, He was transformed in to… something..., which give him great power and many abilities, for example, the ability to change his form between 3 forms at will or phase through matter or traverse other dimension/other universe or extra sensory that enable him to "see" the soul of any being.
+Due to him being a Rra-krr telepath, he have the usual powers/abilities of those telepath, like telepathy, limited precognition etc. but after the incident with the remain of oddly looking creature during an archaeological trip in The Hidden Temple, He was transformed in to... something..., which give him great power and many abilities, for example, the ability to change his form between 3 forms at will or phase through matter or traverse other dimension/other universe or extra sensory that enable him to "see" the soul of any being.

-While the power he received was superb and cool, it a bit more like a curse as his default form was now that of eldritch monster thingy that make him difficult with others (as in his universe and probably other too, this form is beyond mortal being to comprehend, or more likely it did some kind of mind trick to the one seeing him, so anyone looking at him will probably gone nut), along with the hunger for intelligent being fresh, blood and... soul? that still linger in his mind, even when he was in Rra-krr form.
+While the power he received was superb and cool, it a bit more like a curse as his default form was now that of eldritch monster thingy that make him difficult with others, as in his universe and probably other too, this form is beyond mortal being to comprehend, or more likely it did some kind of mind trick to the one seeing him, so anyone looking at him will probably gone nut. along with the hunger for intelligent being fresh, blood and... soul? that still linger in his mind, even when he was in Rra-krr form.

 He also have some kind of precognition abilities as sometimes he have a vision of very important things that will happen in near future in his dreams, this greatly enhanced to be more accurate after The Hidden Temple Incident.